Hesperian Health Guides

 Before you touch your instruments, be sure your hands are clean.
 Wash with soap and water, and put on clean plastic or rubber gloves.

-Be sure, also, that your instruments are clean.
+Be sure, also, that your instruments are clean and sterilized.
 Prevent infection — keep clean!

 1. Always begin by talking to the person.
 Explain why you must take out a tooth (or teeth) and tell how many teeth you will take out.
 Begin working only when the person understands and agrees.